 Let $\cC$ be an almost full family of finite groups.
 A \emph{pro-$\cC$} group is a profinite group whose finite quotients lie in $\cC$.
-Equivalently, its an inverse limit of an inverse system of groups contained in $\cC$.
-If $\cC$ is the family of $p$-groups then pro-$\cC$ groups are also called pro-$p$ groups.
+Equivalently, it is an inverse limit of an inverse system of groups contained in $\cC$.
+If $\cC$ is the family of all $p$-groups then pro-$\cC$ groups are also called pro-$p$ groups.

 Let $m$ be an infinite cardinal or a positive integer.
 A subset $I$ of a profinite group $\Pi$ is called a \emph{generating set} if the smallest closed subgroup of $\Pi$ containing $I$ is $\Pi$ itself.
 A generating set $I$ is said to be converging to 1 if every open normal subgroup of $\Pi$ contains all but finitely many elements of $I$.
-The \emph{rank} of $\Pi$ is the infimum of the cardinalities of each generating set of $\Pi$ converging to 1.
+The \emph{rank} of $\Pi$ is the infimum of the cardinalities of all the generating sets of $\Pi$ converging to 1.

-A profinite group $\Pi$ is called a \emph{free} pro-$\cC$ group of rank $m$ if $\Pi$ is isomorphic to the pro-$\cC$ completion of an abstract free group $F_I$, where I is a set of cardinality $m$.
-In other words $\Pi$ is the inverse limit of the inverse system obtained by taking quotients of $F_I$ by open normal subgroups $K$ which contain all but finitely many elements of $I$ and $F_m/K \in \cC$.
+A profinite group $\Pi$ is called a \emph{free} pro-$\cC$ group of rank $m$ if $\Pi$ is isomorphic to the inverse limit of the inverse system obtained by taking quotients of $F_I$ by open normal subgroups $K$ which contain all but finitely many elements of $I$ and $F_I/K \in \cC$.
 The image of $I$ under the natural map $F_I \to \hat{F}_I=\Pi$ is a generating set converging to 1.
 When $\cC$ is the family of all finite groups then free pro-$\cC$ groups are same as free profinite groups.

-For a group $\Pi$ and a finite group $S$, let $R_S(\Pi)$ denote the cardinality of the maximal ordinal $m$ such that there exist a surjection from $\Pi$ to product of $m$ copies of $S$.
-The intersection of proper maximal subgroups of $\Pi$ is called the \emph{Frattini subgroup} of $\Pi$ and is denoted by $M(\Pi)$.
+For a group $\Pi$ and a finite group $S$, let $R_S(\Pi)$ denote the cardinality of the maximal cardinal $m$ such that there exist a surjection from $\Pi$ to the product of $m$ copies of $S$.
+The intersection of all the proper normal maximal subgroups of $\Pi$ is denoted by $M(\Pi)$.